KosinskiLab/pyTME/doc/quickstart/installation.rst

       .. note::

-         The Python Package Index (PyPI) provides a simple and convenient way to install |project|, however, installing from source fetches the most recent version of the code base.
+         The Python Package Index (PyPI) provides a simple and convenient way to install |project|.
+However, installing from github fetches the most recent version of the code base.

    .. tab:: Source